 - Very Difficult

 - The Blue Trail at Sleeping Giant comprises the eastern portion of the 20-mile Quinnipiac Trail, part of CT’s 800+ mile Blue-Blazed Hiking Trail.
-Traversing the Giant from head-to-toe, this is the most difficult trail at the park and rewards intrepid hikers great views along the way.
+Traversing the Giant from head-to-toe, this is the most difficult trail at the park and rewards intrepid hikers with great views along the way.

-Where can you park at Sleeping Giant?
+Where to park at Sleeping Giant State Park?

 200 Mt.
 Carmel Avenue, Hamden – This is the main parking lot for the park, and provides access to most trails on the Giant, including the Tower Path and Nature Trail.
-If it is your first time visiting the park, you should plan to park here
+If it is your first time visiting the park, you should plan to park here (Google Pin HERE).

 Others – Additional parking areas are located along Tuttle Avenue (at the northern trailhead for the Red Diamond and Red Circle trails); Mount Carmel Avenue (at the southern trailhead for the Red Circle and Red Square trails); and on Mansion Road (at the northern trailhead of the Red Square trail).